marciabeatrizcp/devicesapi/README.md

 # Devices API
-API for user management and devices
+API for user and device management

 ## Requirements:
   * run this command `asdf install`